 Promoted moments are a collection of Tweets displayed in a sort of slideshow.
 You can curate a story with your collection and once it’s compiled, you can promote it on the Twitter timeline.

 Unsure where to start?
 Automated ads can help streamline the process.
 For $99 per month, Twitter will take the first 10 tweets you create every day and add them to your campaign.
 All you have to do is select your target audience and Tweet.

 Another popular platform is Youtube.
 As you likely know, Youtube is a wildly popular video hosting platform.
 Just about every industry is present on this platform in one way or another.
-But it can be challenging to maintain if you don’t have the times or the resources to be consistent.
+But it can be challenging to maintain if you don’t have the time or the resources to be consistent.

 Youtube might be for you if you have the time and energy to post long-form videos on at least a semi-regular basis.
 This is called “display advertising”.
-You could post how to’s specific to your business, information on industry knowledge, or updates on what’s going on in your business.
+You could post how-to’s specific to your business, information on industry knowledge, or updates on what’s going on in your business.

 Advertising on Youtube

 Youtube is the world’s second most popular website with a whopping 2 billion (yes, billion with a ‘b’) MAUs.
-That’s a lot of potential reach if you play your cards right!
+That’s a lot of potential reaches if you play your cards right!
 Advertising on Youtube is a bit confusing but once you get the lay of the land you can achieve an amazing ROI.

 There are 6 different kinds of Youtube ads:

 Skippable in-stream ads appear before or during a video.
 They’re also referred to as “pre-roll” or “mid-roll” ads.
 A user can skip them after five seconds of watching the ad.
 These are great for the advertiser because you only pay when a viewer chooses to watch past that five seconds.